 - Kidstop, Cosmic Club, and the SPOT celebrated one of our most successful summer programs yet with almost 1,500 students enrolled.
 Some highlights from this year's summer program include a concert by The Voice semifinalist Kat Perkins, a continued partnership with athletes at the University of Minnesota, a STEM exhibit on aquaponics at the Minnesota State Fair, visits from local police departments and our program-wide service project with Sweet Dreams for Kids, with Kidstop participants collecting 300 sets of pajamas and $2,451 for children who are facing extended stays in hospitals.

 - Approximately 400 student leaders at Park Center, Maple Grove, and Osseo Senior Highs participated in leadership training to help provide a smooth transition for new students at their respective high schools.
 These leaders will continue to promote positive school culture this year by serving as peer mentors to incoming freshmen and sophomores.
 Maple Grove and Park Center’s program are called Link Crew and in Osseo, it is called FOCUS Group.

 - Sixteen students from Brooklyn Middle and Park Center have been named to the Brooklyns Youth Council, which is coordinated by Brooklyn Bridge Alliance for Youth.
 Members of this group collaborate with the community and local government in order to raise awareness of problems facing youth.

 MISSION DRIVEN EMPLOYEES

-- Nearly a dozen of our 150 new teachers are former students of Osseo Area Schools.
+- More than a dozen of our new teachers this year are former students of Osseo Area Schools.
 Many of these teachers have shared that their positive experiences as students in our district inspired them to become educators.
 We welcome them back as teachers and look forward to the work they will do in furthering our mission.